civiintel/marathi-sathi/README.md

 # marathi-sathi
-a project to find sathi for marriage
+a project to find sathi